Expert blog

 4. Cruelty Squad

-While intentionally unsettling, Cruelty Squad’s HUD proves that even unconventional and experimental design can be both functional and unforgettable.
-Amidst chaos and surreal visuals, vital stats remain clear, showing that practicality always comes first.
+While intentionally unsettling, Cruelty Squad's HUD proves that even unconventional and experimental game UI design can be both functional and unforgettable.
+Amidst chaos and surreal visuals, vital stats remain clear - showing that practicality always comes first.

 5. Metro Series

-In the Metro games, information is relayed through the protagonist’s wristwatch and in-world gadgets, minimizing intrusive on-screen overlays.
-This subtle approach fits the grim, immersive world and makes the HUD feel natural.
+In the Metro games, information is relayed through the protagonist's wristwatch and in-world gadgets, minimizing intrusive on-screen overlays.
+This diegetic HUD approach fits the grim, immersive world perfectly - making the game interface feel like a natural extension of the environment, not an overlay.

 1. Visibility and Readability